danielcs88/NLSY79/README.md

 ## An Analysis on the effects of characteristics on Unemployment.

-I am using the data from the [National Longitudinal Survey of Youth 1979](https://www.bls.gov/nls/nlsy79.htm).
+Using the data from the [National Longitudinal Survey of Youth 1979](https://www.bls.gov/nls/nlsy79.htm).

-My hypothesis are that the these variables will provide a broader and more robust picture of which Americans go through struggles or which Americans conditions are resilient to unemployment.
+My hypothesis is that these variables will provide a broader and more robust picture of which Americans go through struggles or which Americans' conditions are resilient to unemployment.

 I will attempt to find the underlying importance of certain exogenous variables to explain key endogenous variables using logistic regression.